 Furthermore, even Professor Colin Blakemore, one of the UK 's leading proponents of animal experiments, describes his activity as "evil".
 In Professor Blakemore's own words: "I hate working with animals, I think it's wrong, and I think it's evil but for now I think it's necessary, and a scientist must have honesty and integrity and be accountable".

-Although Professor Blakemore insists that a scientist must "be accountable", he has never agreed to take part in the properly moderated, public scientific debate, called for by MPs.
+Although Professor Blakemore insists that a scientist must "be accountable", he has never agreed to take part in a properly mderated public scientific debate.

 This lack of open dialogue came to a head in September 2000 during a live interview introduced by acclaimed broadcaster Sue MacGregor, on BBC's Radio 4's The Today Programme.
 For this item, Professor Blakemore was interviewed together with co-author of Animal Models in Light of Evolution, Dr Ray Greek MD.
 During the interview, Dr Greek invited Professor Blakemore to a series of 5 to 7 live medical debates to cover all areas of human illness.
 Without hesitation Professor Blakemore refused to take part, instead suggesting that Dr Greek attend the Boyd Group, a closed-door discussion group (which no longer exists), and one that would not have enabled the British public to hear, or participate in the event.